 9. Go paperless

 We have already addressed online invoices.
 But what else are you printing on a daily basis that does not need to be printed?
 Some companies that try to go 100 percent paperless send an organization-wide message for employees to strongly consider whether or not they need to print something.
-Of course, there is no such thing as a truly 100 percent paperless company, but asking people to think before they print can help you decrease your internal consumption of paper and other printer supplies.
+Of course, there is no such thing as a truly 100 percent paperless company, but asking people to think before they print can you decrease your internal consumption of paper and other printer supplies.

 10. Choose quality

-It is always tempting to go with the lowest price when choosing a product or service, but there is something to be said for quality.
-When you go with the reasonably priced product or service that also offers quality, you get long-term durability too — which ultimately leads to savings.
+It is always tempting to go with the lowest when choosing a product or service, but there is something to be said for quality.
+When you go with the reasonably d product or service that also offers quality, you get long-term durability too — which ultimately leads to savings.
 Don’t make the mistake of going the bargain-basement route.
-If you have to replace a lower-priced, lower quality piece of equipment twice as often are you really saving any money?
+If you have to replace a lower-d, lower quality piece of equipment twice as often are you really saving any money?
 Go with quality instead.

 Choose a Trusted Partner

-At Aer Industries, we help companies like yours each day save in business costs.
-We offer reasonably priced and quality equipment that delivers the long-term value you need.
+At Aer Industries, we companies like yours each day save in business costs.
+We offer reasonably d and quality equipment that delivers the long-term value you need.
 Are you wondering how to save money at your water damage restoration or janitorial service business?
 Get your equipment from Aer Industries and discover just how much you can save, especially when you buy in bulk.

 Take a look at our quality, durable and affordable equipment!
 Browse through our inventory of water damage restoration equipment and get the right tools for your jobs ahead.